 Hawaiʻi-based James Clerk Maxwell Telescope (JCMT) and Submillimeter Array (SMA) are part of the unprecedented Event Horizon Telescope project.
-JCMT is operated by the East Asian Observatory is operated by the Smithsonian Astrophysical Observatory and the Academia Sinica Institute of Astronomy and Astrophysics.
+JCMT is operated by the East Asian Observatory and the SMA is jointly operated by the Smithsonian Astrophysical Observatory and the Academia Sinica Institute of Astronomy and Astrophysics.

 Astronomers collaborated with renowned UH Hilo Ka Haka ‘Ula O Ke‘elikōlani College of Hawaiian Hawaiian language professor and cultural practitioner Larry Kimura for the Hawaiian naming of the black hole.
 Pōwehi, meaning embellished dark source of unending creation, is a name sourced from the Kumulipo, the primordial chant describing the creation of the Hawaiian universe.
 Pō, profound dark source of unending creation, is a concept emphasized and repeated in the Kumulipo, while wehi, or wehiwehi, honored with embellishments, is one of many descriptions of pō in the chant.